 - Critical mass of defining global health initiatives (The Gates Foundation, PATH, UW’s Global Health department)

-- Second most literate population in U.S. (source: America’s Most Literate Cities, 2012)
+- Holds one of the most literate populations in U.S. (source: America’s Most Literate Cities)

 - Pike Place Market: One of the United States’ oldest, continuously operated public markets